wp-plugins/islam-companion/README.txt

 1. What does this plugin do.
 Currently the Islam Companion plugin displays verses from the Holy Quran on a dashboard widget.
 The verses are displayed according to the user settings.
 The user can specify the language, narrator, sura and start ruku of the verses to be displayed.
 The plugin also displays an audio player that recites the Quranic verses in Arabic and Urdu

 2. Where does the plugin get its data.
 The plugin uses Holy Quran translations from http://tanzil.net/trans/

+3. How does the online dictionary option work.
+You have to enter the url of an online dictionary. the online dictionary website should allow users to search from urls. e.g if you enter http://urdulughat.info/words/advance-search/name:{word} in the online dictionary field then you can the meaning of Urdu words.
+The plugin automatically replaces {word} with the word that needs to be looked up

 == Changelog ==